Kagami/bnw-meow/README.md

 ## Build

 You will need node, npm and gpp ([Generic Preprocessor](http://files.nothingisreal.com/software/gpp/gpp.html)) installed.
 Just run:
 ```
 % sudo npm install -g coffee-script
 % npm install eco requirejs
 % make config
 % make release
 ```
-It will compile and minify all static to the `deb_dist/srv/bnw-meow/` dir.
-If you use Debian-based distro you could also use the following commands:
+It will build release version of static in the `deb_dist/srv/bnw-meow/` directory and minify it.
+If you have Debian-based distro you could also use the following commands:

 * Install build deps:
 ```